 Here we are with a very quick article on Distributed Port Groups.
 This is a follow up from the article showing how to create virtual Distributed Switches in vSphere.
-For the purpose of this article the screenshots will show the creation of Distributed Port Groups for the Management Traffic.
+For the purpose of this article the screenshots will show the creation of a Distributed Port Group for the Management Traffic.

-Of course it is possible to repeat these steps for all intended Distributed Port Groups required in our environment.
+Of course it is possible to repeat these steps for all intended Distributed Port Group required in our environment.

-In my home lab I will be creating separate Distributed Port Groups for the following Network Traffic types:
+In my home lab I will be creating separate Distributed Port Group for the following Network Traffic types:

 On DS-Infrastructure Switch

 - VM Production

 - VM External

 - Management will use vmnic0 as Primary and vmnic32 as Fail-over Uplink

 - VM Production will use no Uplink.
 In fact this is an isolated network.
 Can communicate externally only through a router on a different network

 - VM External will use vmnic0 just to communicate with the outside world.
 All the network connections are operated by a ClearOS firewall.